-However, some Sonoma County Library branches will need to be replaced or relocated for external reasons (such as scheduled redevelopment of their current sites for new uses) and/or because their current buildings cannot meet community demand.
+However, some Sonoma County Library branches will need to be replaced or relocated because their current buildings cannot meet community demand.
 These replacements and relocations offer the opportunity for expanded space to better serve local community needs while also supporting higher performance for SCL's network overall.